noobshow/terms/peoples_trust/ca.md

 Peoples Trust Entities assume no liability or responsibility for any (a) personal injury or property damage, of any nature whatsoever, resulting from your access to or use of the Payment Services; (b) any misuse of Payment Services or Data; (c) any interruption or cessation of transmission to or from the Payment Services; (d) any software bugs, viruses, or other harmful code that may be transmitted to or through the Payment Services; (e) any errors, inaccuracies, or omissions in services or Data, or any loss or damage resulting therefrom, regardless of the manner of transmission; or (f) defamatory, offensive, or illegal conduct of any third party.

-Without limiting anything to the contrary, the Peoples Trust Entities’ cumulative liability to you is limited to direct damages and in all events will not exceed in the aggregate amounts actually received by Peoples Trust (including any fees paid to Peoples Trust) for providing services to you during the three (3) month period immediately preceding the event that gives rise to the claim for liability.
+Without limiting anything to the contrary, the Peoples Trust Entities' cumulative liability to you is limited to direct damages and in all events will not exceed in the aggregate amounts actually received by Peoples Trust (including any fees paid to Peoples Trust) for providing services to you during the three (3) month period immediately preceding the event that gives rise to the claim for liability.

 This limitation of liability section applies regardless of the legal theory on which the claim is based, including without limitation contract, tort (including negligence), strict liability, or any other basis.
 The limitations apply even if Stripe or Peoples Trust has been advised of the possibility of such damage.